Tulsa, Oklahoma: Higher education

 The Spartan School of Aeronautics enrolls 1,500 students at its flight programs near Tulsa International Airport and the city's vocational education is headed by Tulsa Technology Center, the oldest and largest vocational technology institution in the state.

-Among trade schools located in Tulsa are Community Care College (including branches Oklahoma Technical College and Clary Sage College), Holberton School Tulsa, and Tulsa Tech.
+Among trade schools located in Tulsa are Community Care College (including branches Oklahoma Technical College and Clary Sage College), Holberton School Tulsa, Tulsa Welding School (Tulsa Campus) and Tulsa Tech.

-Media and communications
+Media

 Print

 Tulsa's leading newspaper is the daily Tulsa World, the second-most widely circulated newspaper in Oklahoma with a Sunday circulation of 189,789.

 The Tulsa Voice is an Alt-Weekly newspaper covering entertainment and cultural events.
 Covering primarily economic events and stocks, the Tulsa Business Journal caters to Tulsa's business sector.
 Other publications include the Oklahoma Indian Times, the Tulsa Daily Commerce and Legal News, the Tulsa Beacon, This Land Press, and the Tulsa Free Press.
 The first black-owned newspaper was the Tulsa Star, which ceased publication when its office burned during the Tulsa race massacre.
 It was succeeded by the Oklahoma Eagle, which began publishing using the press salvaged from the Star's office.

 Until 1992, the Tulsa Tribune served as a daily afternoon newspaper competing with the Tulsa World.
 The paper was acquired by the Tulsa World that year.
 Urban Tulsa Weekly served as the city's alt-weekly paper from 1991 until its closure in 2013.